January is one of the best months to visit Thailand—warm days peaking in the low 30s°C (mid-80s°F) with cool, pleasant evenings.

 The trade-off?
 It is also the busiest and most expensive month, with prices typically 30%–50% higher than the low season.
 Booking at least 3 months in advance is highly recommended.

-Weather in Thailand in January
+Thailand Regional Weather in January

 What Are the Best Places to Visit in January?